Living my life, my way

 Then, I entered a relationship with a guy I thought was THE one.
 We had a great time together, we enjoyed doing the same things, we worked well together, we laughed.
 Everything was great… until it wasn’t.

-Everything I thought I knew about myself was no longer what I knew about myself.
+Everything I thought I knew about myself was no longer true.
 I thought I ended the relationship, and then let him back again.
 That was my first mistake.
 My second was doing it all over again a little over a year later.
-And I do mean ALL of it.

 Shortly after the death of my mother in 2014, I discovered coaching.
 I jumped in with both feet and knew THIS was what I am meant to do.
 I had found myself again.

-By doing my own personal work with my coach, it became very clear that the “relationship” I was currently in wasn’t anything I wanted.
+By doing my own personal work with my coach, it became very clear that this current “relationship” I was in wasn’t anything I wanted.
 I knew I deserved so much more.
 I finally was ready to be done with the toxicity.
-It was this ending that gave me even more power.
+It was this final ending that gave me even more power.

-I knew the only way I was going to create a new life, was to drastically change the current one.
+I knew the only way I was going to create my new life, was to drastically change my current one.
 So, I packed up my life and moved back home to Montana to be near my family.